 - See FINAL STEP below

 - Set Instant Pot to the high saute setting.
-Heat ghee/butter.
-When hot, add onion and garlic and cook, stirring occasionally, until tender, about 4-6 minutes.
+Once hot, add butter/oil.
+Add onion and cook, stirring occasionally, until tender, about 3-5 minutes.
+Add garlic and cook an additional minute.
+Turn off pressure cooker.

 - Close lid and seal valve.
 Set high pressure and cook for 25 minutes, natural release.
 Remove bay leaf.